yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 [padding_ratio]: https://css-tricks.com/aspect-ratio-boxes/

 ### IntersectionObserver
-Javascript based lazy loading have become significantly easier to implement in a performant way with the introduction of [IntersectionObserver][intersectionobserver].
+JavaScript based lazy loading have become significantly easier to implement in a performant way with the introduction of [IntersectionObserver][intersectionobserver].
 Traditionally, JS based lazy loading was based on listening to the